vikram7/beer-recommender/README.md

 Beer Recommendation Engine

 - October 10, 2014
+  - product recs
+  : benchmark SQL vs Ruby for simpearson
+  : need to figure out how to insert current user ratings (for a new user) into the dictionary (which is required because a populate task has not ocurred)
+  : eager loading
+  : background job for top 10 similar users (calculated per sign in) -- devise has after sign in path + add event that fires up a background job
+  : redis stuff
+  : visualizations (spider plots, donut plots) -- like how your beers compare to others, etc.

 - October 9, 2014
   - adjusted navbar so that a first time user doesn't see top ten option until dictionary has been repopulated with that new user's reviews